-Just last week, she and her colleagues in the Diocese of Nashville’s Youth Office decided that due to the fallout from the Jan.
-6 violent riot and breach of the U.S. Capitol, paired with ongoing concerns about the COVID-19 pandemic, they needed to cancel the annual pilgrimage to Washington, D.C., for the March for Life, taking place on Friday, Jan.
-29.
+Even before March for Life organizers shifted the annual event to a virtual one for 2021, Byrnes and her colleagues in the Diocese of Nashville’s Youth Office had decided that due to the fallout from the Jan.
+6 violent riot and breach of the U.S. Capitol, paired with ongoing concerns about the COVID-19 pandemic, they needed to cancel the annual pilgrimage to Washington, D.C.

 “Our primary motivation is always the safety of our participants,” Byrnes said.
-At this point, “we’d rather not risk it, so we pivoted to plan a new experience in Nashville.”
+So, “we pivoted to plan a new experience in Nashville.”

 Byrnes had planned to chaperone about 80 high school students from local Catholic high schools and across the diocese to the “Pro-life and human dignity pilgrimage” in Washington and Baltimore the last weekend of January.
 Now, the youth office is instead planning a new event, “48 Hours for Life: Nashville,” which Byrnes said will be an opportunity for young people “to see the pro-life movement in action in their neighborhood.”